PriyanshuSharma0326/vanilla-weather/README.md

-# Weather Application - Vanilla JS
+# Weather Application

 This is a simple weather application that fetches weather information from the OpenWeatherMap API and displays it on the screen.

 ## Features

 - Fetches weather data from the OpenWeatherMap API
-- Displays current weather information, including temperature, feels like temperature, and weather conditions
+- Displays current weather information, including temperature, humidity, and weather conditions
+- Provides a search bar to enter city names and retrieve weather information for different locations
 - Beautifully designed user interface using HTML and CSS

 ## Screenshots